 If the utility owns the system, who owns the property on which it sits?
 Traditional sewers are installed on municipal right of ways such as your street or the boulevard between the sidewalks and the street.
 Everything else is your property.
 In order to be called a sewer, the utility must be able to provide service on their end on a 24-7 basis.
 It stands to reason therefore, that a distributed sewer system creates an easement, a takeover of property rights.
 With that easement comes a loss of personal privacy since service technicians can come on your premises any time; and most importantly, future repairs or replacements can disrupt you anytime.
 Technicians could be independent subcontractors, not subject to the normal background checks of our counties or cities.
 This third-party relationship makes the assignments of responsibility much more difficult.
 Question who will service your unit.

-Is there a Wi-Fi connection to the utility?
-Some complex distributed sewer systems rely on a programmable logic controller and the use of a Wi-Fi connection to manage the dosing (batch) operation of the system or to trigger a repair call.
+Is there a Wi-Fi or Cellular Phone connection to the utility?
+Some complex distributed sewer systems rely on a programmable logic controller and the use of either a Wi-Fi or cellular connection to manage the dosing (batch) operation of the system or to trigger a repair call.
 The homeowner is relieved of the system management burden.
 That seems like a good idea, at first pass.
-You may even be asked for access to your own Wi-Fi to facilitate these connections.
-However, in today’s connected world, you must keep in mind that every connection to a home network increases the risk of personal intrusion and data security professionals will tell you nothing is secure.
-We recommend that you insist any manufacturer provide their own connectivity rather than sharing yours.
+In today’s connected world, you must keep in mind that every connection to a home network increases the risk of personal intrusion and data security professionals will tell you nothing is secure.
+We recommend that you insist any manufacturer provide their own cellular connectivity rather than sharing yours.
 However, cellular connections can be just as unreliable in large major weather events.
 Cell towers can become overloaded with communications, and you can find yourself losing connectivity with the utility.